 We are also grateful for Annie Sorrell and the Center for Native Peoples and the Environment at State University of New York, College of Environmental Science and Forestry for supporting us to incorporate Indigenous perspectives on science and connection to the outdoors into this session and BEETLES approaches generally.
 To learn more about the Center for Native Peoples and the Environment.

 View and Download Materials:

 Notes: Professional learning videos are intended to support program leaders, not as online learning experiences for field instructors.
 This video was edited to focus on how the program leader leads the session; the actual session is much more participant-focused, and participants spend most of the session exploring and discussing ideas with their peers.
+We revised this session in 2020, well after the making of this video.
 The script and this video don’t always agree.
 We recommend you follow the script if you notice a discrepancy.